-The following terms are specific to this document:
+The This document uses the following terms are specific to this document:

 - adaptive software quality metrics (A-SQM): A component that permits the ability to trigger the collection of data or provide application-defined callbacks based on the state of a set of SQM instrumentation data. - Augmented Backus-Naur Form (ABNF): A modified version of Backus-Naur Form (BNF), commonly used by Internet specifications.
 ABNF notation balances compactness and simplicity with reasonable representational power.
 ABNF differs from standard BNF in its definitions and uses of naming rules, repetition, alternatives, order-independence, and value ranges.
 For more information, see [RFC5234]. - binary large object (BLOB): A collection of binary data stored as a single entity in a database. - checksum: A value that is the summation of a byte stream.
 By comparing the checksums computed from a data item at two different times, one can quickly assess whether the data items are identical. - Coordinated Universal Time (UTC): A high-precision atomic time standard that approximately tracks Universal Time (UT).
 It is the basis for legal, civil time all over the Earth.
 Time zones around the world are expressed as positive and negative offsets from UTC.
 In this role, it is also referred to as Zulu time (Z) and Greenwich Mean Time (GMT).
-In these specifications, all references to UTC refer to the time at UTC-0 (or GMT). - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Hypertext Transfer Protocol over Secure Sockets Layer (HTTPS): An extension of HTTP that securely encrypts and decrypts webpage requests. - instrumentation data: Data values that measure the attributes of a system.
+In these specifications, all references to UTC refer to the time at UTC-0 (or GMT). - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Hypertext Transfer Protocol Secure (HTTPS): An extension of HTTP that securely encrypts and decrypts web page requests.
+In some older protocols, "Hypertext Transfer Protocol over Secure Sockets Layer" is still used (Secure Sockets Layer has been deprecated).
+For more information, see [SSL3] and [RFC5246]. - instrumentation data: Data values that measure the attributes of a system.
 The values can represent a dynamic measurement, such as a change over time; or they can represent static values, such as a program name or version number. - man in the middle (MITM): An attack that deceives a server or client into accepting an unauthorized upstream host as the actual legitimate host.
 Instead, the upstream host is an attacker's host that is manipulating the network so that the attacker's host appears to be the desired destination.
 This enables the attacker to decrypt and access all network traffic that would go to the legitimate host.
 The attacker is able to read, insert, and modify at-will messages between two hosts without either party knowing that the link between them is compromised.